Microsoft Configuration Manager vs SolarWinds Server and Application Monitor comparison

 Find out what your peers are saying about Microsoft Configuration Manager vs. SolarWinds Server and Application Monitor and other solutions.
 Updated: May 2024.

 Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews while SolarWinds Server and Application Monitor is ranked 10th in Server Monitoring with 38 reviews.
 Microsoft Configuration Manager is rated 8.2, while SolarWinds Server and Application Monitor is rated 8.0.
-The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
+The top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
 On the other hand, the top reviewer of SolarWinds Server and Application Monitor writes "We use this product for base and application monitoring. ".
-Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, Microsoft Intune, BigFix and Tanium, whereas SolarWinds Server and Application Monitor is most compared with Azure Monitor, Dynatrace, AppDynamics, Prometheus and Nagios XI.
+Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and Microsoft Intune, whereas SolarWinds Server and Application Monitor is most compared with Azure Monitor, Dynatrace, AppDynamics, Prometheus and Nagios XI.
 See our Microsoft Configuration Manager vs. SolarWinds Server and Application Monitor report.

 See our list of best Server Monitoring vendors.